Have you ever asked yourself how come ferrets are domesticated?

 European Polecat Theory

 The first theory and the most probable one is that ferret’s ancestors are European polecats.
 There are two types of polecats, the Western or European polecat, and the Steppe or Siberian polecat.
 As you can see by their names, they are located in (western) Europe and (eastern) Europe to China.
 Their Latin names are Mustela putorious and Mustela eversmannii.
 A ferret’s Latin name is Mustela putorious furo so we can see that this is the theory accepted all over the world.
 Ferrets belong in the genus Mustela, in the family Mustelidae.
 There are over 60 species of weasels, stoats, badgers, skunks, minks, and otters in that family.
+Also, we can breed ferrets with polecats and have healthy kin.

 Photo Source: Earlham Institute